In this Gardener's HQ guide, we'll explore cultivating Ammi plants in your garden, indoor spaces, and other settings.

 Toothpickweed (Ammi visnaga) - Biennial.

-They can grow in light shade or full sunlight.
-The soil should be fertile and moist.
-Ammi requires between 1 and 4 weeks to germinate, if germinating indoors it is ideal to keep the temperature at 13 to 18 degrees Celsius.
-Grow them for seven or eight weeks before putting them out in the spring.
+Ammi plant requires between one and four weeks to germinate.
+If germinating indoors it is ideal to keep the temperature at 55 to 65°F (13 to 18°C).
+Grow seedlings for seven or eight weeks before putting them out in the spring.

 Be aware that the sap of Ammi plants can be dangerous, do not get it on your skin as it can react with light and cause painful skin rashes.

 Yes, Ammi, especially Ammi majus (Bishop's Weed), is popular for its delicate, lacy flowers that add lightness to plantings.